EugeneGIS/AGDAbook/docs/06-Exp_RF.md

 <img src="06-Exp_RF_files/figure-html/par-plot-8.png" width="672" style="display: block; margin: auto;" />

-## Local Random Forest
+# Local Random Forest

-Standard machine learning algorithms like Random Forest (RF) lack spatial calibration, hindering capturing the spatial non-stationarity in the relationship between a dependent and a set of independent variables.
+Standard machine learning algorithms like Random Forest (RF) lack spatial calibration, hindering capturing the spatial heterogeneity in the relationship between a dependent and a set of independent variables.

-To account for the spatial heterogeneity (i.e. non-stationarity) when modeling landslides spatial patterns as function of geographical features, in the present work we explore the **local feature importance** of geographical independent predisposing variables on the spatial distribution of landslides in canton Vaud (Switzerland).
+To account for spatial heterogeneity (i.e. non-stationarity) when modeling landslides spatial patterns as function of geographical features, in the present work we explore the **local feature importance** of geographical independent predisposing variables on the spatial distribution of landslides in canton Vaud (Switzerland).

 We adopted **Geographically Random Forest** (GRF), a spatial analysis method using a local version of RF algorithm [@georganos_forest_2022] .
-This is achieved by fitting a sub-model for each observation in space, taking into account the neighbouring observations.
+This is achieved by fitting a sub-model for each observation in space, taking into account the neighboring observations.
-GRF can model the non-stationarity coupled with a non-linear model (RF) which tends not to overfit due to its bootstrapping nature.
+GRF can model the non-stationarity coupled with a non-linear model (RF), which, compared to liner models, tends not to overfit due to its bootstrapping nature.
-In addition it is suited for datasets with numerous predictors.
+In addition RF is suited for datasets with numerous predictor variables.

 Essentially, GRF was designed to be a bridge between machine learning and geographical models, combining inferential and explanatory power.

-### Run GRF
+## Computing lab: GRF

 We will use the last development of **Geographical Random Forest** (GRF) [4].
-This function have been implemented for regression problem, so we need to transform our binary response variable (i.e., presence=1 / absence = 0) as a numeric value which can assume a range of values from zero to one.
+This function have been implemented for regression problem, so we need to transform our binary response variable (i.e., presence==1 / absence==0) as a numeric value which can assume a range of values from zero to one.

 ```